section-engineering-education/engineering-education/articles/bloom-filters-data-structure/index.md

 The probability of error fills up as the bit array gets filled up.
 As the name suggests, bloom filters filter out the majority of true negatives and therefore enable the design of efficient systems that need lookups.

 ### Applications of bloom filters
-There are several interesting applications of bloom filters.
+There are several interesting use cases for bloom filters.
 We will look at two of them.
-One of those we have looked at earlier.
+One of which we have looked at earlier.
 Yes, you guessed it right, Authentication and Authorization.
 The other use is one-hit(search) wonders.

 1. Authentication and Authorization: Bloom filters can check for passwords and reject all of the wrong passwords entered, thus reducing the load on the main database servers.
 Authorization is the process of giving access to users on a website on the level of authority a user possesses.
 The admin can access the entire website and make changes, whereas a common user can view the website in read-only mode.
 Therefore using bloom filters in websites like large e-commerce sites is a viable solution to prevent the non-authorized entries.